Historical Apoplexy · State Legislative Adaptations · Louisiana

 crisis, and organizing second line parades.
 These organizations

-are the proof that community-level resource distribution works.
+are operational proof that community-level resource distribution

-clubs pioneered;
+pleasure clubs pioneered;

 FINDINGS RELATING TO THE RETAIL AND GROCERY ECONOMY: